Get in Touch

 • Understanding values

-• Questioning techniques to understand values and build relationships
+• Questioning techniques to uncover values and build relationships

 Exercise/Case Study